 Tighten the brakes

-From the factory the hardware brake barely works.
-The reason it's at all effective is mostly the motor brake kicking in.
+One of the most important shortcomings is being able to, ya know, stop.
+From the factory the hardware brake barely works and the reason it's at all effective is mostly the motor brake kicking in.

 Tighten the cable.
 Grab the cable lightly with pliers, release it, and gently sinch up the tension.